squidfunk/terraform-aws-cognito-auth/README.md

   [5]: assets/architecture.png

-This module creates a REST API using AWS API Gateway, Lambda and Cognito to enable registration, authentication and account recovery without the need for complex OAuth authentication flows.
+This module creates a REST API using AWS API Gateway, Lambda and Cognito to enable registration, authentication and account recovery without the necessity for complex OAuth authentication flows.
 Account registration and recovery emit verification events to an AWS SNS topic which can be hooked up to a Lambda function handling delivery via AWS SES using default multi-part email templates.
 Furthermore, a beautiful and mobile-friendly hosted UI can be deployed to a